Short On Time?

 Our Recommended Best Dust Extractor Is The Vacmaster Wet and Dry Vacuum Cleaner 20L!

-- POWER TAKE OFF SOCKET - 1740W power take-off socket.
+- HOOK UP POWER TOOLS - 1740W power take-off socket.
 Plug in your power tool and connect the suction hose to start extracting dust as you sand or drill.
-Operate the vacuum cleaner remotely from the power switch on your tool.
+Operate the vacuum cleaner remotely from the power switch on your tool

 The Best Dust Extractors Reviews & Buying Guide UK